Warsaw Uprising: After the war

 The Soviet government labelled all S.S.
 Sturmbrigade R.O.N.A.
 Russkaya Osvoboditelnaya Narodnaya Armiya soldiers as traitors, and those who were repatriated were tried and sentenced to detention in Soviet prisons or executed.
 In the 1950s and 1960s in the USSR, dozens of other former R.O.N.A. members were found, some of them also sentenced to death.

 The facts of the Warsaw Uprising were inconvenient to Stalin, and were twisted by propaganda of the People's Republic of Poland, which stressed the failings of the Home Army and the Polish government-in-exile, and forbade all criticism of the Red Army or the political goals of Soviet strategy.
 In the immediate post-war period, the very name of the Home Army was censored, and most films and novels covering the 1944 Uprising were either banned or modified so that the name of the Home Army did not appear.
 From the 1950s on, Polish propaganda depicted the soldiers of the Uprising as brave, but the officers as treacherous, reactionary and characterized by disregard of the losses.
 The first publications on the topic taken seriously in the West were not issued until the late 1980s.
 In Warsaw no monument to the Home Army was built until 1989.
 Instead, efforts of the Soviet-backed People's Army were glorified and exaggerated.

 By contrast, in the West the story of the Polish fight for Warsaw was told as a tale of valiant heroes fighting against a cruel and ruthless enemy.
 It was suggested that Stalin benefited from Soviet non-involvement, as opposition to eventual Soviet control of Poland was effectively eliminated when the Nazis destroyed the partisans.
 The belief that the Uprising failed because of deliberate procrastination by the Soviet Union contributed to anti-Soviet sentiment in Poland.
 Memories of the Uprising helped to inspire the Polish labour movement Solidarity, which led a peaceful opposition movement against the Communist government during the 1980s.

 1989 to present

+In December 1989, the Polish Constitution was revised to remove reference to the socialist order.
+Marxist references from the Soviet occupation were removed and the name of the country was changed back to the Polish Republic.
+For the first time since 1944, the Warsaw Uprising could be discussed, researched, and memorialized.